-However, delivering inputs to an IEC application involves several additional routines.
-FRD achieves this by performing the write operation over the network to the IEC application memory segment.
-Typically, runtime separates data and IEC code (as compiled instructions) into separate memory segments, referred to as Area0 and Area3, respectively.
-The FRD reads and writes variables using relative offset addresses in the Area0 memory segment.
-For this, the FRD constructs short bytecode programs expected by the \texttt{CmpMonitor2} component as inputs, using a set of 58 opcodes specific to the runtime.
-The opcodes can read inputs from the interpreter stack and receive up to 4 inline arguments, depending on the syntax.
-To implement this routine of the FRD, we extract the opcode table from the reverse-engineered runtime binary and map their names and format with the decompiled \texttt{OnlineManager.plugin.dll} dynamic library loaded by the Codesys IDE on the operator workstation.
-The interpreter performs various checks and returns the status code in the first byte of the tag \texttt{0x41}, such as wrong pointer (\texttt{0x05}), buffer overrun (\texttt{0x08}), and more.
-The FRD detects a successful read operation with the presence of tag \texttt{0x40} in the reply and \texttt{0x41} for a failed attempt.
-In contrast, the write operation requires a more complex bytecode program and returns no data in the reply for a successful attempt.
-However, FRD is still able to verify a write attempt in a similar manner by the presence of the tag \texttt{0x41}.
-The complete process is shown in Figure~\ref{fig:methodology}.
+\textbf{Input delivery to the control application.} Delivering inputs to the control application involves several additional routines.
+FieldFuzz achieves this by performing a write operation over the network to the control application memory segment.
+Typically, the runtime separates data and code (as compiled instructions) into separate memory segments, referred to as Area0 and Area3, respectively.
+FieldFuzz reads and writes variables using relative offset addresses in the Area0 memory segment.
+For this, it constructs short bytecode programs as inputs for the \texttt{CmpMonitor2} component, using a set of 58 opcodes specific to the runtime.
+Depending on the syntax, the opcodes can read inputs from the interpreter stack and receive up to 4 inline arguments.
+For implementation, we extract the opcode table from the reverse-engineered runtime binary and map their names and format using a relevant decompiled dynamic library loaded by the Codesys IDE on the operator workstation.
+The interpreter performs various checks and returns the status code in the first byte of the tag (e.g., wrong pointer, buffer overrun, and more).
+FieldFuzz detects a successful read operation with the presence of tag \texttt{0x40} in the reply, and a failed attempt by the presence of tag \texttt{0x41}.
+In contrast, the write operation requires a more complex bytecode program, and returns no data in reply for a successful attempt.
+Nevertheless, FieldFuzz can still verify the write (input delivery) operation by detecting the presence of tag \texttt{0x41}.